Hemanthkumar2112/Gemma2-2B-Translation-Agent/README.md

 ## Demo

-[Watch the demo video]

 https://github.com/user-attachments/assets/c410d65c-fa78-47ac-95cc-ca12d8c8de08

-## Steps to Create and Store a GROQ API (AGENT_GROQ) and HUGGING_FACE_TOKEN in a .env file:
+In the root directory, create a new file called .env.

 ```bash
 Create a .env file:
 ```
-In the root directory, create a new file called .env.

-## Set up the HUGGING_FACE_TOKEN GROQ API(Agent):

-Generate your GROQ API key (or token) and HUGGING_FACE_TOKEN from the relevant service.
-Store the API key in the .env file:
+Generate your  hugging face token and Groq Api(Agent) from the relevant service and Store the API key in the .env file:

-Open the .env file and add the GROQ API key and HUGGING_FACE token

 ```bash
 HUGGING_FACE_TOKEN=your_api_key_here
 AGENT_GROQ=your_api_key_here
 ```

 ## Prerequisites